kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 `DefaultPreemption` would resolve this cleanly but is its own scheduler-framework enhancement, out of scope for this KEP.

+Reclaiming an affinity-locked device is addressed by workload-aware preemption (cluster-wide victim identification), which is out of scope for KEP-5690's initial integration and left to future enhancements.

 If KEP-5690 is not present or is disabled, this KEP provides no preemption capability — see
 [Preemption Cannot Break Affinity Locks](#preemption-cannot-break-affinity-locks).